ISO 45001:2018

 Withdrawn

-AS/NZS is an Australian and New Zealand standard for OH&S Management Systems.
+AS/NZS 4801 is an Australian and New Zealand standard for OH&S Management Systems.
 It provides a framework for organisations to manage their occupational health and safety risks, and improve the safety and well-being of employees.
-From 13 July 2023 onwards, AS/NZS 4801:2001 will be superseded by ISO 45001:2018.
+AS/NZS 4801:2001 was superseded by ISO 45001:2018 in July 2023.

 ISO 45001:2018